Q+A: Pamela Shelala, Journey

 There aren't that many small stores out there that do a mix of both [vintage and contemporary pieces.]

 What is unique about your store?

 I started in Park Slope.
-I was there for 9 years and then I moved to DUMBO.
-In Park Slope, I was importing containers from India so I had to get a warehouse.
-I would work in the furniture store and take people to the warehouse at the same time–the store was too small.
+I was there for nine years, and then I moved to DUMBO.
+In Park Slope, I was importing containers from India, so I had to get a warehouse.
+I would work in the furniture store and take people to the warehouse at the same time— the store was too small.
 I came to DUMBO and saw all these huge spaces.
-It wasn’t really developed so much back then.
-Two Trees had started, and though there weren’t a lot of businesses yet, I knew it would grow it something really great and I took the plunge.
-Front Street also wasn’t developed at the time so I had to take a space on Water Street between Jay and Pearl.
-I have been in this (Front St) space for about six years.
+It wasn't really developed so much back then.
+Two Trees had started, and though there weren't a lot of businesses yet, I knew it would grow it something really great and I took the plunge.
+Front Street also wasn't developed at the time so I had to take a space on Water Street between Jay and Pearl.
+I have been in this space [on Front Street] for about six years.